Adriandmen/Oasis/README.md

 ### Where is the implicit input?

+Only if there are no elements specified at the end of a program, the user input will be used (`n`).

-Instead of the implicit input, this calculates the previous term of the sequence for the first time it's requested and `n - 2` for the second time it's requested, et cetera.
+If there are elements specified, Oasis calculates the previous term of the sequence for the first time it's requested and `n - 2` for the second time it's requested, et cetera.
 This depends on the arity of a command.
 For example, if `+` was called on an empty stack, it would first use `a(n - 1)` and since the second time it's called on an empty stack, it uses `a(n - 2)`.

 ### Exercise